datanav/docs/setup-environment.rst

 -----------------------

 The recommended way to work with Sesam is to use test-driven development.
-This requires that the configuration include test data for all incoming data types.
+This requires that the configuration includes test data for all incoming data types.
 The test data allows developers to work separately on their own Sesam subscription, testing changes locally before propagating them to the test environment.
-A CI environment is also set up to automatically verify that the integrity of existing data is not violated before updated configuration is deployed.
+A CI environment is also set up to automatically verify that the integrity of existing data is not violated before an updated configuration is deployed.

 1. Set up a source control system.
 For information about how to do this for a Sesam configuration, read the :ref:`guide to set up version control <setup-version-control>`.